How children feel and react when a sibling dies

 Good mental health and wellbeing can help your child through this tough time.
 Positive relationships and a healthy lifestyle, including healthy eating and physical activity, are important to children’s mental health and wellbeing.

 - If your child wants to talk, stop what you’re doing and give them your full attention.
-Always give your child reassurance and comfort – for example, by hugging or sitting with them.
+Always reassure and comfort your child – for example, by hugging or sitting with them.

 - Tell your child that you love them.
 If you think your child feels pressure to replace their sibling, reassure them that they don’t need to because you love them for who they are.

-- Think of and suggest rituals that are meaningful to you and your child.
-For example, you could ask your child if they’d like to help you plant a tree in memory of their sibling, set up a special place with a photo of their sibling, or create a memory box with mementos.
+- Create meaningful and comforting rituals.
+For example, your child might like to help you plant a tree in memory of their sibling, set up a special place with a photo of their sibling, create a memory box, read from their sibling’s favourite book, or light a candle on their sibling’s birthday.

 The death of a sibling might lead to big changes in your family’s life.
 For example, there might be relationship changes among family members and with extended family and friends.